 Experience required: Proficient use of ice axe and crampons.
 Alpine climbing / mountaineering experience at PD or equivalent.
 Strong fitness.

-Join us on our 2018 mountaineering expedition to Mount Tetnuldi (4858m), deep in the remote region of Upper Svaneti in the Georgian Caucasus.
+Join us on a mountaineering expedition to Mount Tetnuldi (4858m), deep in the remote region of Upper Svaneti in the Georgian Caucasus.

 Experience the thrill of climbing a summit higher than Mt Blanc, but without the crowds.